gcarq/inox-patchset/README.md

 These patches are tested and functional on Arch Linux x86_64.
 Some Chromium features are also disabled via build flags during build (See below).

-#### disable-instant-extended-api.patch
+#### restore-classic-ntp.patch
-Disabled Google's Instant Extended API.
+Restores old NTP (New Tab Page) and disables Google's new Avatar Menu.
-This has the effect that the old "New Tab" is in place without Google Search bar.
+The default NTP loads data from a web server to modify the appearance and inject a Google Search bar with a unique identifier.

 ![alt text](http://i62.tinypic.com/29yi5t.jpg "inox-ntp-screen")

 #### add-duckduckgo-search-engine.patch